Download the Membership form

 The HFF strongly recommends that Industry Members support the National Organization.

-Secondary Member: One Primary member of a company may nominate secondary members who belong to the same company for a discounted membership rate.
+Secondary Membership $20 One Primary member of a company may nominate secondary members who belong to the same company for a discounted membership rate.

 A supporter is a person interested in hydroponic methods of growing fruit vegetables flowers or plants, but not engaged in commercial growing or in providing goods or services to growers; or people who are retired or used to be in the business, but are no longer commercially active, but wish to be kept informed.
 Does not entitle discounts to Conferences or Grower Meetings.